 Make sure you regularly review your branding to make sure it’s still relevant to the services and products your company delivers.
 Include taglines in this review.
 Avis’s tagline “we try harder” might sound nice, but the real value comes from living up to such promises.

 Only promise what you can deliver

 A time when you’re most at risk of making inflated promises is when you’re actively trying to attract customers.
 Advertising well can enhance your brand and fill your pipeline, but be careful to only promise what you can actually deliver.

-Lifestyle footwear brand Skechers had to pay out $40m to over 500,000 customers after falsely promoting that its Shape Up sneakers could help them lose weight.
-The ads had featured reality star Kim Kardashian, but had been found to have over promised.
+Lifestyle footwear brand Skechers had to pay out $40m to over 500,000 customers (external link) after falsely stating that its Shape Up sneakers could help them lose weight.
+The initially successful ads had featured reality star Kim Kardashian but did not stand up to scrutiny.

 Prepare for success

 Sometimes a marketing push can badly backfire because promises are made which can’t be kept.
 It’s possible to damage a company’s reputation just as much from a successful campaign as it is from a failed one.

 The British division of electrical goods firm Hoover famously offered a promotion in 1992 (external link)which promised free flights to anyone who spent more than £100 on their washing machines or vacuum cleaners.

 The company had a large surplus stock and wanted to free up warehouse space.
 Hoover drastically underestimated the huge demand for flights, many of which would normally cost many times more than the cost of the appliances.